Sullym8/aps-library-system/README.md

 # aps-library-system
-Library Management System created for Aravali Public School as part of IB HL CS Internal Assessment
+Library Management System created for Aravali Public School as part of the IB HL CS Internal Assessment

 # Library Management System for APS